FeLoe/stbb/content/authors/Peter/_index.md

 ---
 # Display name
-title: Peter Taylor
+title: Pete Taylor

-author: Peter
+author: Pete

 # Is this the primary user of the site?
 superuser: false